5 Worst Pieces of Job Search Advice

 ☢️ "Make your resume as short as possible"

 Yes, recruiters prefer concise resumes that highlight the most relevant experience and skills, but not at the expense of relevant or even crucial information.
-If someone tells you a 1-page resume is the thing, just run. 🙂
+If someone tells you a one-page resume is the way to go, just run. 🙂

 ☢️ “Avoid age bias by leaving out the years of graduation and employment dates or by cutting out old roles”

 Employers need this info, and by removing it, you are not increasing your chances of being invited to the interview.
-Instead, you are giving an impression of “hiding something”.
+Instead, you give the impression of “hiding something”.
 And that’s not good.
 Be proud of your extensive experience, your long career path and, most importantly, your career accomplishments.

 ☢️ “Use ChatGTP or resume builders to write your resume”